laminlabs/lamin-docs/docs/glossary.md

     An independent variable is sometimes called a {term}`feature`, "predictor variable", "regressor", "covariate", "explanatory variable", "risk factor", "input variable", among others [[Wikipedia](https://en.wikipedia.org/wiki/Dependent_and_independent_variables)].

     A dependent variable is sometimes called a "response variable", "regressand", "criterion", "predicted variable", "measured variable", "explained variable", "experimental variable", "responding variable", "outcome variable", "output variable", "target" or "label".

+schema
+    Blueprint for your data’s structure.
+Tool for curating and validating the organization of your data, helping maintain data integrity as it evolves through various processing steps.

+registry
+    A table in a SQL database (SQLite/Postgres) holding records.

+transform
+    A piece of code (script, notebook, pipeline, function) that can be applied to input data to produce output data.

+UI
+    Graphical user interface, for instance, a browser-based data catalog.

 ```